PricelyticsHub/Green-Index/README.md

 To derive the green index, we collect GSV images, convert to HSV, calculate green index and implement spatial interpolation.
 <p align="center">
   <img src = "README_image/green index process.png" width = "30%"> <br>
   Figure 1.
-Steps to obtain green index
+Steps to obtain green index.
 </p>

 This four-step process is necessary to effectively compute the green index, and for a detailed explanation, please refer to the [paper](https://doi.org/10.1038/s41598-023-49845-0), and sample data was stored in the *'DATA'* folder to replicate this calculation.